DIY Skincare Ingredients: 18 Essential Groups for Natural Skincare

 • Tetrasodium glutamate diacetate – eco-friendly and widely used in natural skincare products.

-Research confirms chelators improve preservative performance and stability in natural formulations (PubMed).
+Research confirms chelators improve preservative performance and stability in natural formulations (Thinkdochemicals).

 Advanced & Special Ingredients